mAzurkovic/awesome-desktop-apps/README.md

 ## Data Backup

 ## Development

 ### Command Line

+* [iTerm2](https://www.iterm2.com/) - iTerm2 brings the terminal into the modern age with features you never knew you always wanted. :apple:
+* [Termintor](https://launchpad.net/terminator) - A fully customizable and robust replacment for the default terminal. :penguin:

 ### Debugging
 ### Emulators

+* [Genymotion](https://www.genymotion.com/) - A fast and reliable Android emulator perfect for app development and debugging. :penguin: :apple: :house:

 ### Text Editors

+* [Emacs](https://www.gnu.org/software/emacs/) - Emacs is a fast and efficient text editor. :penguin: :apple: :house:
+* [Sublime Text](https://www.sublimetext.com/) - A sophisticated text editor for code, markup and prose.
+Also, has many great features and shortcuts. :penguin: :apple: :house:
+* [Vim](http://www.vim.org/) - A highly configurable text editor built to make creating and changing any kind of text very efficient. :penguin: :apple: :house:

 ## Email

+* [Outlook](https://www.microsoft.com/en-us/outlook-com/) - Arrange and organize all of your emails with one powerful application. :apple: :house:

 ## Entertainment
 ### Games